-The Linguistics Department offers a Ph.D. in Linguistics and a joint Ph.D. in Linguistics and Romance Languages.
-Student-initiated combined degree programs (e.g., Linguistics and Anthropology; Linguistics and Psychology are possible as well.
+The Linguistics Department offers a Ph.D. in Linguistics.
+Student-initiated combined degree programs are possible as well (e.g. Linguistics and Anthropology; Linguistics and Psychology, Linguistics and Romance Languages).
 The University of Michigan also provides students with diverse opportunities to acquire expertise in other areas that can complement their linguistics coursework and research, including a wide range of graduate certificate programs.

 Fields of Study